Szully7/europe-stock-analysis/README.md

 # European Stock Risk-Return Analysis 🇪🇺

 ## 1. Problem Definition
-This project explores the fundamental financial principle of the risk-return tradeoff within the European equity market.
-Specifically, it investigates whether higher volatility (risk) in leading European stocks (ASML, SAP, LVMH) consistently correlates with higher daily returns.
+This project investigates the risk-return tradeoff of three major European stocks (ASML, SAP, LVMH) using Python.
+It aims to help beginner investors understand how different sectors (Semiconductors, Software, Luxury) perform in terms of volatility and daily growth.

 ## 2. Target User
 - **Beginner Investors:** Looking to understand how to diversify across different European sectors.